 is burned) Methane should still be counted, as it

 is now, but the release of the CO2 dominates.
-Under this accounting system, a comprehensive peer-reviewed paper, accepted for publication in Atmospheric Pollution Research shows that the average Australian wood heater causes more global warming than heating up to 5 similar homes with gas or a reverse cycle airconditioner.
+Under this accounting system, a comprehensive peer-reviewed paper, published in Atmospheric Pollution Research shows that the average Australian wood heater causes more global warming than heating up to 5 similar homes with gas or a reverse cycle airconditioner.

 The Kyoto protol used a different accounting system, in which, rather than being counted directly, CO2 emissions from wood burning were accounted for by the change in biomass in the forests and other stored carbon.
 This works well for an entire country.
 However, if used by individuals, it leads to wasteful and inefficient use of a valuable resource